-From 1998–2003, Amy was an independent consultant, focusing on issues confronted by non-US financial entities seeking to engage in broker-dealer activities in the United States.
+From 1998 to 2003, Amy was an independent consultant, focusing on issues confronted by non-US financial entities seeking to engage in broker-dealer activities in the United States.
 During that time, she also taught at the Washington College of Law, American University.

-Amy frequently contributes to journals and speaks on topics of interest to broker-dealers.
+Amy serves as the Washington, DC, office practice group leader for the firm’s investment management practice.
 She previously served as a member of the NASDAQ Market Operations Committee.
 Prior to joining Morgan Lewis, Amy was a partner in the financial institutions regulatory, enforcement, and litigation practice at another international law firm.

 District of Columbia